john-atkinson-oci/navigo/CONTRIBUTING.md

 * Keep directives small and applicable to the html tag - don't put a directive on the body tag
 * Limit jQuery use - only inside directives and only if necessary
 * Prefer directives over controllers - controllers are obsolete in Angular 2
+* Avoid using $scope (obsolete in Angular 2)
+  * The new .component function (1.5) for directives has ways around using $scope
+  * For interacting between components, use the observer pattern on a shared Angular service/factory.
+    * auth-service.js is an example that uses this pattern
+    * See https://github.com/Reactive-Extensions/RxJS for a more comprehensive approach
 * Performance is important - avoid bottlenecks like nested loops
 * Customizations should be easy to enable/disable (modular).
   * Directives are a good start so they can be easily added/removed from a tag without breaking things.